Queer as Folk (British TV series): Background

-The title of the programme comes from a historic English saying, "there's nowt so queer as folk", meaning "there's nothing as strange as people"; which is a word play on the modern-day English sense of "queer", as homosexual.
+The title of the programme comes from a traditional Northern English saying, "there's nowt so queer as folk", meaning "there's nothing as strange as people", and is a word play on the modern-day English definition of "queer" as homosexual.
 The script had originally started life with the title Queer as Fuck but Queer as Folk was considered more suitable.

 Characters and plot

 The main characters are Stuart Allen Jones (Aidan Gillen), who is highly sexually active, and successfully so.
 His long-time friend Vince Tyler (Craig Kelly), who has a crush on Stuart, has less luck with men.
 15-year-old Nathan Maloney (Charlie Hunnam) is new to the gay scene but is not lacking in self-confidence.

 The producers say that Queer as Folk, although superficially a realistic depiction of gay urban life in the 1990s, is meant as a fantasy, and that Stuart, Vince, and Nathan are not so much characters as gay male archetypes.

 Stuart, an advertising executive, possesses intrinsic power, able to bend anything to his will.
 Stuart's principal characteristic is that he does whatever he wants, whenever he wants, however he wants.
 He blows up a car belonging to his friend Alexander's antagonistic mother (in the second series).
 He invites Vince's female colleague, who has a crush on closeted Vince, to Vince's birthday party and then introduces Vince's boyfriend.
 When offered a test drive of a Jeep by a car salesman who makes some homophobic comments, Stuart drives the car straight through the large window of the car dealership.

-In the second series, the tone became somewhat more serious, with each of the main characters having to make hard choices concerning their futures.

 Reception

 At the time, the response was mixed from gay commentators in relation to the portrayal of the characters.
 The show was criticised by the gay press for not addressing the issue of the AIDS epidemic.
 In the wider press and media, a commentator in the Daily Mail called for censorship.
-20 years after the show first aired, however, Queer as Folk was generally praised.
+Queer as Folk received more positive reappraisal twenty years after the show first aired.

 The first four episodes were sponsored by Beck's Brewery but the company withdrew their sponsorship halfway through the series.
 Following a backlash from the gay community, Beck's offered to sponsor the second series, a request which was refused by the producers.

 In 2010, The Guardian ranked Queer as Folk at number 13 in their list of "The Top 50 TV Dramas of All Time".

 Awards

-Gillen was nominated for Best Actor at the 1999 BAFTA TV Award for his role, whilst the series was nominated for Best Drama Serial at the 1999 Royal Television Society Awards.
+Gillen was nominated for Best Actor at the 2000 British Academy Television Awards for his role, whilst the series was nominated for Best Drama Serial at the 1999 Royal Television Society Awards.
+Murray Gold won the Best Music - Original Score at the 1999 RTS Craft & Design Awards while Pam Tait was nominated for Best Costume Design - Drama.